TheOdinProject/curriculum/javascript/path.md

 ## Deeper into Javascript

 ### Description
-You can do a lot with just basic JS and jQuery and a hacker mindset, as you saw in the last lesson on widgets.
-But this section will take you deeper into how Javascript is actually doing things and will give you the tools to produce more advanced functionality for your sites.
-The Snake game and the last project on the jQuery image slider probably tested your understanding of how Javascript works and showed you that there's still a lot to understand.
+You can do a lot with just basic Javascript, jQuery and a hacker mindset.
+But this section will take you deeper into how Javascript is actually doing things and it will give you the tools to produce more advanced functionality for your sites.
+Some of the previous projects have probably tested the boundaries of your understanding of Javascript, and here we'll fix that.

 1. Objects, "Classes", and Prototypes /objects_prototypes.md